Rossport to Hattie Cove:

 Join this intermediate program designed to teach you everything you need to know about planning an expedition along Lake Superior’s north shore from Rossport to Hattie Cove (just south of Marathon) over 10 days.
 Along the way you will enjoy empty beaches, the rugged Canadian shield, endless Boreal forest and wildlife.

-Paddlers signing up for this program should have experience paddling in a variety of conditions and be physically able to paddle 15-30km each day.
-This expedition is self-supported, led by highly qualified and knowledgeable guides and aimed for people who have some camping experience but are looking for extra training on how to plan and execute an extended wilderness kayak trip on their own.
+Paddlers signing up for this program should have experience paddling in a variety of conditions and be physically able to up paddle 20-35km each day.
+This expedition is self-supported, so you will be expected to show up with your own sea kayaking, camping kit, food and means to prepare it.
+This trip is led by highly qualified and knowledgeable guides and aimed for people who have sea kayak camping experience and Paddle Canada Level 2 sea kayaking skills or equivalent experience particularly with paddling in 15-20kt winds and are confident with their self rescues.

 Rate Per Person